Horace Lawson Hunley

 Horace Lawson Hunley (December 29, 1823 – October 15, 1863) was a Confederate marine engineer during the American Civil War.
-He developed early hand-powered submarines, the most famous of which was posthumously named for him, CSS H. L. Hunley.
+He developed early hand-powered submarines, the most famous of which was posthumously named for him, H. L. Hunley.

 Biography

-Horace Lawson Hunley was born in Sumner County, Tennessee to Louisa Harden Lawson and John Hunley.
+Hunley was born in Sumner County, Tennessee, to Louisa Harden Lawson and John Hunley.
 After relocating to New Orleans, Hunley studied law at the University of Louisiana and was admitted to the bar in 1849.
 He served in the Louisiana State Legislature and practiced law in New Orleans.